madvas/thai2english-chrome-extension/readme.md

 This extension was made via [Clojurescript](https://github.com/clojure/clojurescript) and [Chromex](https://github.com/binaryage/chromex)

-This extension is not officially made by [thai2english.com](http://www.thai2english.com/) and I am not anyhow connected with the website.
+This extension is not officially made by [thai2english.com](http://www.thai2english.com/) and I am not anyhow related with the website.